Linux md5sum Command Tutorial for Beginners (5 Examples)

 grams sha224sum(1), sha256sum(1), sha384sum(1), sha512sum(1)

-If you are a Linux command line newbie, there are fewer chances that you'll use md5sum in your early days.
+If you are a Linux command line newbie, you'll have fewer chances to use md5sum in your early days.
 It's primarily aimed at system admins/pro users.
-But there's no harm in developing a basic understanding of how the tool works, which is precisely what this tutorial is focused at.
-In case you want to know more, you can head to md5sum's man page.
+But there's no harm in developing a basic understanding of how the tool works, which is precisely what this tutorial is focused on.
+If you want to know more, you can head to md5sum's man page.